linode/docs/docs/guides/development/go/gopath/index.md

 A team of Google employees [designed the Go programming language](https://qarea.com/blog/the-evolution-of-go-a-history-of-success) in 2007 to help developers make better use of high-performance, networked, multi-core computing chips.
 [Well over a million coders around the world](https://research.swtch.com/gophercount) now work in Go.

 One of Go’s main objectives is *manageable packaging*.
 Reliable and expressive [cooperation with external libraries](https://www.freecodecamp.org/news/code-dependencies-are-the-devil-35ed28b556d/) is an important criterion for modern programming.
-It doesn't matter how wonderful the syntax and semantics of your programming language are, if its use of libraries is difficult, fragile, or opaque.
+It doesn't matter how wonderful the syntax and semantics of your programming language are if its use of libraries is difficult, fragile, or opaque.
 It's important that application code can be easily shared and run amongst developers.

 Golang's `GOPATH` is at the heart of its package management.
-This guide uses examples to explain how the `GOPATH` is used in Golang and its connection to Go Workspaces.advantage.
+This guide uses examples to explain how the `GOPATH` is used in Golang and its connection to Go Workspaces.

 ## What is the GOPATH?

-The `GOPATH` is an environment variable that points to the location of a Go Workspace's root folder.
+The `GOPATH` is an environment variable that points to the location of a Go's root folder.
 This root folder, also known as a *Go Workspace*, contains source files, compiled binaries, external libraries, and various cached objects.
 This collection of files includes everything necessary for a Golang development project.

 You can view your system's currently configured `GOPATH` by issuing the following command: